ypcodingindustries/browser-laptop/docs/linuxInstall.md

 want to try installing `git` using the package manager for your distro._

 ## Debian (jessie) and Ubuntu (Trusty and Xenial) AMD64:
+Althugh other apt versions need to be done manually, it should be easy to get one of our highly supported (above) linux distros going with apt!
 To install brave using apt and lsb\_release :

 ```